MikaKorpela/python-http-oauth2-client/README.md

 Authentication service used with the examples in this repository is Keycloak server, running in local machine.

+Server application used with the examples in this repository is [spring-boot-2-security-keycloak](https://github.com/MikaKorpela/spring-boot-2-security-keycloak)

 ## Keycloak Settings

 Keycloak has a realm called ```SpringBootRealm```.